 Now that you have loosened the grout what do you do?

-We had mastic, and I think this made it more difficult.
+We had tile adhesive, and I think this made it more difficult.
 The thin set would kind of turn into dust and crumble away.

 They key to taking your tile back splash off is to work in small sections.
 You want to try to work as close to the tile as possible so that you do not break into the drywall.